Council Meeting Procedures

 Or dial in at 888 475 4499 with meeting ID 862 4630 7568

-Audience participation is encouraged, providing an opportunity for citizens to address the City Council on items that are not scheduled on that evening’s agenda for the regular Council business meeting.
+In-person and virtual public comment is encouraged, providing an opportunity for citizens to address the City Council on items that are not scheduled on that evening’s agenda for the regular Council business meeting.
 Items discussed during audience participation may be considered at this meeting, referred to staff for research or action, or scheduled for a future meeting.

-Anyone wishing to provide written or verbal public comment must pre-register before noon on the day of the meeting using our Remote Public Comment form.
+Citizens who participate remotely and wish to provide written or verbal public comment must pre-register before noon on the day of the meeting using our Remote Public Comment form.

 Local governments are sometimes required by state law to hold public hearings.
 A public hearing is primarily intended to obtain public testimony or comment before significant decisions are made.